yurikoshiishi/russian-formatter/README.md

-# Github Exact Time
+# Russian Formatter

-This is a chrome extension that lets you see exact timestamps in github commits, comments, etc.
+This is a chrome extension that shows Russian characters in an appropriate font.

 ## Attribution

 [Chrome Extension TypeScript Starter](https://github.com/chibat/chrome-extension-typescript-starter/)